- The stop code hypervisor error can occur due to drivers, bad disk sectors, and corrupted image files.

 - Press the Windows + S hotkey for the search utility.

-- Press the Restart now button within the Windows Memory Diagnostic utility.
-Thereafter, your desktop or laptop will restart and the Windows Memory Diagnostic tool will check for RAM issues.
+- After that, your desktop or laptop will restart, and the Windows Memory Diagnostic tool will check for RAM issues.

 chkdsk C: /f /r /x

-To update an outdated BIOS, you’ll need to download the latest BIOS firmware from your motherboard manufacturer’s website.
+You’ll need to download the latest BIOS firmware from your motherboard manufacturer’s website to update an outdated BIOS.